Seed @ Welvow - Your Health, Unfolding

-A weekly podcast that deep dives into the wonderful world of wellness with the aim to inform, inspire and empower you to live your healthiest, happiest life.
+Our podcast deeps dives into the wonderful world of wellness.
+In each episode, we share the mic with our wide and growing team of holistic experts with the aim to inform, inspire and empower you to live your healthiest, happiest life.

-Hosted by Seed's founder, Kate Kirrane, this podcast is ideal for those looking to feel better, deepen their wellness knowledge or find solutions to a health condition conventional medicine is not fixing.
+This podcast is ideal for those looking to feel better, deepen their wellness knowledge or find information and support for a health concern that conventional medicine is not fixing.

-Each episode will explore different wellness topics, from nutrition and fitness to mindfulness, mental health and beyond, where our experts will share their knowledge, expertise and practical tips you can apply to your daily life.
+Each episode explores different wellness topics, from nutrition and fitness to mindfulness, mental health and beyond.
+Our Seed experts share their knowledge, expertise and practical tips you can apply to your daily life.

 The aim?
 To boost your health, happiness & longevity.
 Are you ready?